Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ## Removing a species genome

-You can remove or disable selected species from the Species homepage.
+You can remove or disable selected species from the Species homepage by selecting the 'Remove' button.